#PPP Power-Pole Pro Redfish Series | Rules and Regulations

 - FISHING LOCATIONS: Participants may fish anywhere on tournament waters accessible to the public by boat, except areas designated as outside of tournament boundaries, where applicable provided by PRO TOURNAMENT FISHING (PTF), and as “off limits” or “no fishing” by private ownership or local, state and federal officials.
 Participants may not fish within 50 yards of a competitor’s boat, which was in a location first and anchored (an anchored boat is a boat held in a stable position by a line attached to a weight, push pole, Power-Pole, etc.) with the trolling motor in the up position.
 If the boat does not have a trolling motor the definition of anchored still applies.
 Fishing within 100 yards of a boat that is fishing or chumming with live or dead bait is NOT allowed.
 Teams may not fish within 100 yards of a non-competitor that is fishing with either live bait, dead or ground chum.
 If during competition a non-competitor approaches within 100 yards and begins to chum or fish with live bait, it is your responsibility to stop fishing.
 You may ask the non-competitor if he would consider leaving or not fishing.
 If the non-competitor fails to do so, then you must leave the area immediately.

 - INFORMATION / 14-DAY PRACTICE PERIOD: Tournament anglers may share information with each other up to and after competition hours.
 However, no communication whatsoever is allowed via cell phone, VHF radio or any electronic device during the competition / tournament, except for medical emergency as allowed under rule #19, or boat breakdown under rule #13.
 Although anglers may practice as far in advance of the tournament as desired, fourteen days prior to tournament (14-day practice period), tournament anglers may not solicit or intentionally receive the assistance or advice of anyone for the purposes of locating or catching Redfish, nor enter the tournament waters with anyone including, but not limited to, a professional guide, state or federal wildlife agency employee or any other person deemed an “expert“ on these tournament waters by the Tournament Director, unless they are a competitor in the tournament.
 The use of drones for the purposes of locating or catching fish or to gain a competitive advantage is prohibited in both the 14-day practice period and the tournament.
-During the official 14-day practice period, competitors are not allowed to live well or keep any Redfish unless they have permission from tournament officials.
 Anglers must comply to the boat specifications, Rule 9, during the 14-day practice period.

 - PARTICIPANTS MUST REMAIN IN THE BOAT: All angling must be conducted from the boat.
 Wading is NOT permitted.
 At no time, may a participant leave the boat to land a fish or to make the boat more accessible to fishing water.
 However, you may push your boat if needed to gain adequate draft when stuck.
 All lines must be in the boat while any angler is in the water for such an emergency.
 BOTH anglers must be completely IN the boat to fish.
 Participants must leave and return to the official checkpoint by boat.
 No tournament boat may be loaded on the trailer before the weigh-in except with the permission of the Tournament Director.
 In the event of equipment failure, anglers must call a designated number first to report their need for assistance before calling for towing assistance.
 There will be only two permitted methods of returning to the official check-in: (1) by both partners remaining in their boat and being towed by water (a commercial licensed tow company may be utilized, or another team may tow a fellow competitor,) (2) by one or both anglers entering the boat of another tournament participant (fishing by all competitors involved in the rescue must cease at this time).
 Anglers are responsible for colored tie wrap or suitable material for marking and distinguishing their catch.
 Under these two conditions, the participant’s catches may be counted without a penalty (except for late penalties, dead fish penalties or other penalties pertaining to other tournament rules).
 Participants who elect to return to the official check-in by any other means than cited above will forfeit their day’s catch to that point in time of the tournament day.
 Any participant returning to the check-in point will be eligible to restart and resume competition only under the supervision of the Tournament Director or his designated tournament official.
 It is the sole responsibility of participants to locate the Tournament Director or official to request a restart.
 Failure to render assistance, when requested in an emergency is cause for immediate disqualification.
 Teams rendering assistance must communicate to the tournament official, the boat number(s) of the assisting boat and the assisted boat at time commencing aid.
 BOTH anglers must be completely IN the boat to fish.